-D. Filings Prior to Trial in Criminal Cases
+A. Filings Prior to Trial in Criminal Cases

-- 1. In a multi-defendant case, all filings must designate the specific defendant or defendants as to whom the filing pertains. - 2.
-Motions in limine addressing evidentiary or other trial management issues in dispute must be filed no later than thirty days before the date fixed for commencement of jury selection.
+- 1. Motions in limine addressing evidentiary or other trial management issues in dispute must be filed no later than thirty days before the date fixed for commencement of jury selection.
 Responses, if any, are due ten days after the date the motion is filed, unless otherwise ordered.
-Oral arguments will be scheduled at convenience of the Court. - 3.
+No reply briefs should be due on motions in limine unless the Court requests them. - 2.
 Proposed voir dire questions, lists of all potential witnesses and any other individuals and entities that may be mentioned at trial, requests to charge, and proposed verdict sheets should be submitted no later than fourteen days before jury selection.
-The parties should follow the rules for civil filings, as set forth in Part V, Section B.3.a, where applicable.
+The parties should follow Judge Komitee's rules for civil filings, as set forth in Part IV, Section C, where applicable.

-E. Trial Exhibits
+B. Trial Exhibits and Witnesses

 - 1. All exhibits to be used at trial shall be pre-marked and exchanged with the other parties at least ten days before jury selection.
 Counsel should take care to ensure that exhibits are not compound that is, that each document is identified and marked individually. - 2.
-No later than the first day of trial, all parties are to provide the Court with tabbed binders containing copies of all exhibits.
+No later than the first day of jury selection, all parties are to provide the Court with tabbed binders containing copies of all exhibits.
 The binder should also include an exhibit list and a witness list.
-The exhibit list should list every exhibit in the binder(s) and contain a brief description of each exhibit, no longer than one sentence. - 3.
-Where counsel anticipates that a witness will refer to documentary evidence in the course of his or her direct testimony, counsel shall have copies of the document(s) available for opposing counsel, the court reporter, and two copies for the Court.
+The exhibit list should list every exhibit in the binder(s) and contain a brief description of each exhibit, no longer than one sentence.
+If multiple binders will be submitted, the parties should include spine labels that indicate the range of exhibits in each binder.